phpinto/big_data_with_spark/README.md

 ![alt text](images/spark_logo.png)

 ### Problem 3.
-Learning Big Data Computing with Hadoop and/or Spark MapReduce
+Learning Big Data Computing with Spark MapReduce

 For this homework, I chose to complete Option 2 of Problem 3.